openlab-at-city-tech/openlab/wp-content/plugins/advanced-sidebar-menu/readme.txt

 = The menu won't show up?

-The menu in this plugin are smart enough to not show up on pages or categories where the only thing that would display is the title.
+The menu in this plugin is smart enough to not show up on pages or categories where the only thing that would display is the title.
 While it may appear like the menu is broken, it is actually doing what it is intended to do.

 The most common causes for this confusion come from one of these reasons:
 1. The incorrect menu was selected.
 Categories have their own widget/block as pages have their own widget/block.